jameswyse/forecast/README.md

 Forecast - Weather information for Node.js
 =================================================

+# NOTE: This package is deprecated and no longer works.

 The aim of this module is to provide a common API for multiple weather providers and to return the results as a normalised Object.

 Currently the only provider available is [darksky.net (forecast.io)](http://darksky.net)